arangodb/docs/arangograph/deployments.md

    deployment is being set up, it will display the __bootstrapping__ status.
 4. Press the __View__ button to show the deployment page.
 5. When a deployment displays a status of __OK__, you can access it.
+6. Click the __Open endpoint__ button or on the endpoint URL property to open the dashboard of your new ArangoDB deployment.

+At this point your ArangoDB deployment is available for you to use — **Have fun!**

+If you have disabled the [auto-login option](#auto-login-to-database-ui) to the database web interface, you need to follow the additional steps outlined below to access your deployment:

-6. Click the copy icon next to the root password.
+1. Click the copy icon next to the root password.
 This will copy the deployment root password to your clipboard.
 You can also click the view icon to unmask the root password to see it.